Magna On-Demand Seminars

 Instant communication with one another (and the world) has tremendous benefits.

 At the same time, it has serious drawbacks that tend to offset those advantages.
 The evidence is mounting that students’ overreliance on their cherished devices is interfering with their critical thinking and problem-solving skills, ultimately impacting their emotional health, mental health, and academic performance.

 How can your institution assist students in the digitally-obsessed information age?

-Register today for the Magna Online Seminar, Students and Social Media: How Much is Too Much?, presented by Aaron Hughey, EdD.
-You’ll explore ways to develop and implement a blueprint for effectively assisting students who are experiencing emotional and mental challenges due to their overindulgence in social media.
+In this Magna Online Seminar, presented by Aaron Hughey, EdD, you’ll explore ways to develop and implement a blueprint for effectively assisting students who are experiencing emotional and mental challenges due to their overindulgence in social media.